Skip to Content

 This water will only start to leave the clay when the kiln reaches around 660F (348C).
 It is at around this temperature that the clay starts to convert to its ceramic state.

 When clay is bone dry it is very fragile and will crumble easily.
 Also, if you submerge it in water, it will dissolve and can be made back into workable clay.
-Once bone dry clay has been made ceramic, it becomes hard and cannot be transformed into a workable material.
+Once bone-dry clay has been made ceramic, it becomes hard and cannot be transformed into a workable material.

 Bearing all this in mind, it can sometimes be difficult to gauge if clay is actually bone dry.
-This leads me on to the next section, which tackles how to tell if your clay is bone dry.
+This leads me to the next section, which tackles how to tell if your clay is bone dry.

 How to Tell if Your Clay is Bone Dry